Risk-Based Auto-Deleveraging: Multi-Asset Cross-Margining

 We consider $n=4$ cross-margin accounts.
 All four are short BTC, but their ETH positions differ substantially, generating different exposures to the dominant covariance mode.
 Table~\ref{tab:multiasset_state} reports the account state at time~$\tau$.
 Positions are signed: positive entries denote shorts and negative entries denote longs.
 Account~4 is approximately factor-neutral despite having the largest gross leverage, account~2 is partially hedged, and accounts~1 and~3 are the most exposed to the dominant market factor.

-The left panel in \cref{fig:adl_cross_comparison} shows the ADL results obtained by numerical expected-loss minimization in the full bivariate model, whereas the right panel shows the results under the one-factor approximation.
+The left panel in \cref{fig:adl_cross_comparison} shows the ADL results obtained from the bivariate GBM model through the SAA--ADMM approximation, whereas the right panel shows the results under the one-factor approximation.
 Consistent with the theoretical results, the right panel illustrates water-filling in factor exposure: the accounts with the largest factor exposure are progressively leveled, except for the clipping that occurs when feasibility constraints become binding.
 The left panel shows a qualitatively similar behavior, illustrating that the overall shape of the allocation paths is governed primarily by the dominant covariance mode and that the water-filling rule captures the principal characteristics.
 Quantitatively, the two models are close, but not identical.
 In the one-factor approximation, the dominant covariance mode~$v$ completely governs the shape of the optimal allocation paths.
 The full GBM model retains two features that are absent from the rank-one approximation: lognormal nonlinearity and residual risk in the covariance direction orthogonal to~$v$.
 These effects are economically most visible at the points where the active set changes.
-Once the dominant factor exposures of the currently active accounts have been brought close together, the neglected second direction becomes relatively more important, and the GBM-optimal policy can deviate modestly from the exact water-filling pattern.
+Once the dominant factor exposures of the currently active accounts have been brought close together, the neglected second direction becomes relatively more important, and the SAA--ADMM allocation in the full bivariate model can deviate modestly from the exact water-filling pattern.

 Both panels highlight the distinction between factor leverage and gross leverage.
 The insets show that gross leverage would give a misleading ranking of risk.
 In particular, account~4 has the largest gross leverage throughout much of the range, yet its factor exposure is initially close to zero and it receives little or no deleveraging until BTC reductions become large.
 Conversely, accounts~1 and~3 are reduced first even though their gross leverage is lower.
 What drives the optimal ADL decision is not gross notional exposure, but exposure to the dominant risk factor after cross-asset hedges are taken into account.